pbfrandsen/SPIN_workshop/06_Feature_annotation.md

 ## Prerequisites:

-- Soft-masked reference genome
+- Soft-masked reference genome (you can use RepeatMasker and RepeatModeler, we used Earl Grey)
 - RNASeq data in .bam format, mapped to the reference genome
-- Protein data, preferably downloaded from OrthoDB: https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/
+- Protein data, preferably downloaded from [`OrthoDB`](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/)

 We already have the above files prepared.
 However, when running BRAKER3 on your own data, follow the below steps to prepare your reference genome, RNASeq data and protein data.
 BRAKER can also be run with only RNASeq data, or with only protein data.
-For more information on BRAKER, check their github: https://github.com/Gaius-Augustus/BRAKER#f19
+For more information on BRAKER, check their [`github`](https://github.com/Gaius-Augustus/BRAKER#f19)

-Softmask the reference genome.
-- You can use RepeatMasker and RepeatModeler, or Earl Grey.
-We'll use results from Earl Grey.

 BRAKER doesn't work well with long fasta header names.
 Check your masked reference genome and confirm that there are no spaces, special symbols, or long names with grep: